 Imagitime offers template stories with photo-realistic illustrations.
 Ten titles to choose from, strong photo likeness, and a track record of 150,000 happy customers.
 If one of their stories fits, they are a solid choice.

 Paper Lake writes every story from scratch.
 You choose the theme, the art style, and the moral.
 No templates.
 No fixed catalogue.
-If you want something unique, Paper Lake is the only Australian option that writes from scratch.
+The illustrations are drawn from your child's photo in the style you pick.
+It costs a bit more, but you are paying for a book that could not exist for any other child.